ysan/upnp_da_check/README.md

 If you pass the argument UDN to info command, detailed information for that device appears.
 (Display content here it will omitted.)
-\ * Discover the contents of the packet
+- Discover the contents of the packet
-\ * Location overview of the content of
+- Location overview of the content of
-\ * The Published service list
+- The Published service list
-\ * In-service there is what kind of action, and information of the argument to pass to the action
+- In-service there is what kind of action, and information of the argument to pass to the action etc...
-\ * etc

 	./upnp_da_check.py > act uuid:cfe92100-67c4-11d4-a45f-xxxxxxxxxxxx